maxlvl/logistic_digression/content/blog/jq/index.md

 For more tutorials and the full manual, check out [jq's home page](https://stedolan.github.io/jq/)

+Sure, I still need to update the command for each vendor with a different response data structure, but that can be done in a matter of seconds once I've sufficiently grokked the `jq` syntax.

-I did say I wanted the final output to be CSV.
+Lastly, I did say I wanted the final output to be CSV.
 That can be done with a very quick Python script:

 ```